Alexon13/Orpheus/README.txt

 The *RenderingSystem* handles visual representation:

 - Renders entities with their assigned colors or textures.
-- Supports explicit rendering of specific entities for precise control.
+- Supports explicit rendering of specific entities and their components for precise control.

 ## 6. Spawning System
-The *SpawningSystem* handles spawning of entities and their initial components.
+The *SpawningSystem* handles spawning of entities:

+- Controls the spawning of entities and the assignment of their initial components.

 ---